Jay-Jay Okocha: Eintracht Frankfurt

 Okocha joined Eintracht Frankfurt in December 1991, where he linked up with many well-known players including Ghanaian international striker Tony Yeboah and later Thomas Doll.
-He continued to shine for the German side, one highlight being a goal he scored against Karlsruher SC, dribbling in the penalty box and slotting the ball past goalkeeper Oliver Kahn even going past some players twice.
-The goal was voted Goal of the Season by many football magazines, and also voted as 1993 Goal of the Year by viewers of Sportschau (an ARD German TV sports programme).
+He continued to shine for the German side, one highlight being a goal he scored against Karlsruher SC, dribbling in the penalty box, even going past some players twice, and slotting the ball past goalkeeper Oliver Kahn.
+The goal was voted Goal of the Season by many football magazines, and also voted as the 1993 Goal of the Year by viewers of Sportschau (an ARD German TV sports programme).
 In 1995, Okocha, Yeboah and Maurizio Gaudino were all involved in a feud with manager Jupp Heynckes, which led to their departure from the club.

-Yeboah and Gaudino later left for England, while Okocha stayed until the end of the season when Frankfurt were relegated to the 2.
-Bundesliga, before signing for the Istanbul club Fenerbahçe.
+Yeboah and Gaudino later left for England, while Okocha stayed until the end of the season when Eintracht were relegated to the 2.
+Bundesliga, before signing for Süper Lig club Fenerbahçe.
 In the Bundesliga he scored 18 goals in 90 matches.

 Fenerbahçe

 Okocha joined Turkish club Fenerbahçe for approximately £1 million following Eintracht Frankfurt's relegation to the 2.
 Bundesliga.
 In his two seasons with the team, he amassed 30 goals in 62 appearances, many of them coming from direct free kicks, which became something of a trademark for him at the club.

-Okocha acquired Turkish citizenship and chose the name Muhammed Yavuz while playing for Fenerbahçe.
+Okocha acquired Turkish citizenship during his time at the club and chose the name Muhammed Yavuz while playing.

 Paris Saint-Germain

 In 1998, French side Paris Saint-Germain spent around £14 million to sign Okocha, making him the most expensive African player at the time.
-During his four-year stint with PSG, he played 84 matches and scored 12 goals.
-He has also served as a mentor, at the time, for young Brazilian footballer Ronaldinho during his time in Paris.
+In his four-year stint with PSG, he played 84 matches and scored 12 goals.
+He also served as a mentor for young Brazilian footballer and future Ballon d'Or winner Ronaldinho during his time in Paris.

+In the 2001 UEFA Intertoto Cup Okocha would go on to score 5 goals and help PSG become joint champions along with Aston Villa F.C. and ES Troyes AC.